Weather Network

 Weather Network Supports Our Water Efficiency Efforts

-Northern Water’s weather network began in 1986 to provide high quality data for use in irrigation scheduling.
+Northern Water’s weather network began in 1985 to provide high quality data for use in irrigation scheduling.
 While many other uses for the network have evolved throughout time, one of the primary products is reference evapotranspiration calculations for use in irrigation scheduling.
 Evapotranspiration (ET) is a combination of transpiration, which is plant water loss through the leaves, and soil evaporation.
+Reference ET for turf and crop water use are calculated by the weather system.
+This is an important value for irrigators, it provides past water usage for the turf or crops.

 Our Network Weather Stations